Quick Links

 RE

 For our RE studies we follow the Kirklees Agreed Syllabus.
 This half term we are focusing on 'How Do We Celebrate Special Events?'.
 This topic will help children consider the concept of celebration.
 It links a number of ideas together: the ways in which we celebrate special events and how religions mark festival days.
 It includes a study of harvest festival, Eid ul Fitr and Sukkot.
-Pupils are enables to respons and reflect by creating their own class celebration.
+Pupils are enables to responsd and reflect by creating their own class celebration.

 PSHE